×

 Source

-Annual checks are crucial not only for meeting legal obligations but also for preventing serious risks such as gas leaks, fires, and carbon monoxide poisoning.
+The checks are crucial for meeting legal obligations and for preventing serious risks such as gas leaks, fires, and carbon monoxide poisoning.

 The following may also be assessed during a gas safety check: